-Ann ual Planner 2022-2 23 G rade IV Subject: SS ST Sr No Lesson Name Methodology Pedagogical methods Learning outcomes Teaching Aid Teaching Place Reff.books with pg.no.
-No.of lectures required Activity SuggestedTr Name 1 Globes and Maps Reading, Explanation, discussion, Questionning, Listening and writing example of a table to explain how for a long time the earth was believed to be flat. the Globe and Maps.
+ier Heritage Scho 1 Annı ual Planner 2023- G rade IV 1 Subject: SS 51 Sr No Lesson Name Methodology Pedagogical methods Learning outcomes Teaching Aid Teaching Place Reff.books with pg.no.
+No.of lectures required Activity SuggestedTr Name 1 Globes and Maps Reading, Explanation, discussion, Questionning, Listening and writing example of a table to explain how for a long time the earth was believed to be flat.
+Step 2: Teacher shows a globe in class and says that it is a replica or a model of the earth.
+Teacher explains how a globe can be used to get an idea about the shape and location of different the Globe and Maps.
 2. Students know about the advantages and disadvantages of using a globe and a map.
 3. Students know about various signs symbols used in a map.
 Globes and Maps classroom Trek Textbook 4 INTEGRATION OF SCIENCE The students can take the help of the Internet to make a project on evidences found to prove that the earth is round.
 2 Our country and its neighbours Reading, Explanation, discussion, Questionning, Listening and writing world to introduce the chapter.
 Teacher points out the location of India on the map.
 Step 2: Teacher asks the students to mark out the location of India on a blank map of asia or the world.
-Step 3: Teacher then explains the Learning aids: • a map of asia or a world map • a physical map of India • a political map of India Pages: 13 to 18 5 INTEGRATION OF CIVICS Students will find out about the following.1.
+Step 3: Teacher then explains the students about the states and union territories.
+Step 4: At last, the teacher explains them about UNITY IN DIVERSITY.
+At the end of the chapter, students should be able: • To know about the different geographical regions of India and understand their location with the help of a map. • To learn the names of the Indian states and union territories with their capitals. • To understand the meaning of unity in diversity. • To locate the neighbouring countries of India.
+Learning aids: • a map of asia or a world map • a physical map of India • a political map of India Pages: 13 to 18 5 INTEGRATION OF CIVICS Students will find out about the following.1.
 The students will find out the names of the present Prime Minister and President of India.
 2. The students will find out the names of the Chief Minister and the Governor of their respective states.
 They can take the help of the Internet.
-3. The students will be asked to take the help of the Internet to identify the newly formed states, the largest state and union territory, and the
+3. The students will be asked to take the help of the Internet to identify the newly formed states, the largest state and